[draft version – still missing pictures, videos and a more engaging structure]

 But the same principle (that centralizing a resource makes it maintainable) also makes the car electronics recyclable as well.
 It allows to take actions on the electronics as a whole, and recycling is just another one of these.
 If you want to have a look: here’s a video of exchanging the MCU board in a Tesla Model 3.
 The MCU (multimedia control unit) board is one of the two main computers in a Tesla, the other being the ECU (engine control unit).
 Both are contained in the same silver box that you see in the video, called the “MCU & Autopilot ECU”.

 Getting that box out might take 4-5 minutes if you don’t have to care to not damage the car because it’s end-of-life.
 With that, you’d hold maybe 80% (my guess) of a Tesla’s electronic resources in your hand.
-In the Model 3, Tesla went to quite some length to make the remaining peripheral electronic components as “dumb” as possible; for example, their triple front-camera module comes with no own microprocessor as is typical for competing products (see), so that all the processing power remains concentrated in their single silver box.
+In the Model 3, Tesla went to quite some length to make the remaining peripheral electronic components as “dumb” as possible; for example, their triple front-camera module comes without the microprocessor that is typical for competing products (see), which means that all processing power remains concentrated in Tesla’s single silver box.

-From a resource perspective the Model 3 design means that the peripheral PCBs are so small and light that we would not want to care for them as they contain only trace amounts of valuable raw materials.
-Note that we do not have to count its purely electrical components here (that is, those with no semiconductors) such as cables, small electrical motors and other actuators, as their only precious metal is copper and that is already reliably recovered with existing separation processes after shredding the whole car.
+From a resource perspective, the Model 3 design means that the peripheral PCBs are so small and light that we can afford to ignore them as they contain only trace amounts of valuable raw materials.
+Note that we do not have to consider purely electrical components here (that is, those without semiconductors) such as cables, small electrical motors and other actuators, as their only precious metal is copper and that is already reliably recovered with existing separation processes after shredding the whole car.